PundiAI/fx-core/docs/proto/ethermint-proto-docs.md

 <a name="ethermint.evm.v1.QueryTxLogsResponse"></a>

 ### QueryTxLogsResponse
-QueryTxLogs is the response type for the Query/TxLogs RPC method.
+QueryTxLogsResponse is the response type for the Query/TxLogs RPC method.

 | Field | Type | Label | Description |